 Want to see Ottawa from land and from the water?
 Hop on a Lady Dive Splash Tour.
-Get on Lady Dive’s Amphibus to explore interesting sites in the Ottawa-Gatineau area and… On the Ottawa River, which has recently been named a Canadian Heritage River.
+Get on Lady Dive’s Amphibus to explore interesting sites in the Ottawa-Gatineau area and… On the Ottawa River, a Canadian Heritage River.
 On the bilingual, one-hour tour, you’ll learn about more than 75 important Ottawa sites.

-Alternatively, if you’d rather stay on dry land, opt for a Gray Line Ottawa bus tour.
+If you’d rather stay on dry land, opt for a Gray Line Ottawa bus tour.
 This Hop-on Hop-off tour makes its way around the city daily from May through October.
-Stay on the bus for a guided tour of the city or, hop off and on at sites that interest you.
-Like the Amphibus tour, this bus tour also lets you discover more than 75 Ottawa landmarks.
+Stay on the bus for the full guided tour or hop off and on at sites that interest you like museums and historic sites.
+Like the Amphibus tour, this bus tour also lets you discover more than 75 Ottawa landmarks including…

-Along with the interesting national museums – Ottawa has seven – don’t miss Rideau Hall; the home of Canada’s Governor General.
+Rideau Hall, the majestic estate of Canada’s Governor General.
 The gates of Rideau Hall are open daily until sunset and admission is free.
-Opt to take in the beauty of fall by strolling through the property’s 79 acres of landscaped grounds, which feature more than 130 commemorative maple and oak trees.
+Take in the beauty of fall by strolling through the property’s 79 acres of landscaped grounds, which feature more than 130 commemorative maple and oak trees.
 A bronze plaque at the base of each tree lists the name and title of the person who planted it.
 Over the years, trees were planted by members of the British Royal Family and American President John F. Kennedy, among many others.

-If you’re getting hungry, opt to have lunch while visiting one of Ottawa’s national museums.
+When it’s time to eat, consider having lunch while visiting one of Ottawa’s seven national museums.

-Consider stopping at the Canadian Museum of History.
-This is Canada’s most visited museum and it is also the home of the world’s largest indoor collection of totem poles.
-Stroll through the Grand Hall to admire these tall structures and to enjoy beautiful views of the Parliament Buildings as well as the Ottawa River.
+One great option is the Canadian Museum of History; Canada’s most visited museum and the home of the world’s largest indoor collection of totem poles.
+Stroll through the Grand Hall to admire these tall structures and enjoy beautiful views of the Parliament Buildings as well as the Ottawa River.

-Also, if you haven’t already done it, take a stroll through the open-air ByWard Market.
+While there, take a stroll through the open-air ByWard Market itself.
 In the fall, you’ll find up to 175 vendors offering fresh produce, handmade jewellery and gift items, decorated pumpkins and more.
 This is also a great place to find Canadian maple products year-round.

-If you like craft beer, opt to take a short bike, bus or car ride south of the downtown core to Lansdowne, where you’ll find CRAFT Beer Market among many other great restaurants and businesses.
-CRAFT Beer Market offers fresh, local food as well as 100 craft beers on tap.
-This is a great place to get acquainted with Ottawa’s craft beer scene.
+Love craft beer?
+Head to Lansdowne where you’ll find CRAFT Beer Market among many other great restaurants and businesses.
+CRAFT Beer Market offers tasty food as well as 100 craft beers on tap.
+Ask to try some of Ottawa’s quality craft beer options.

 Optional evening activity:

-If you’re a football fan, opt to see an Ottawa REDBLACKS game at the new TD Place Stadium at Lansdowne.
-The REDBLACKS are Ottawa’s Canadian Football League (CFL) team and they play into early November.
+If you’re a football fan, see if the Ottawa REDBLACKS are playing at TD Place Stadium and join dedicated Ottawa fans.
+Ottawa’s Canadian Football League (CFL) team plays into early November.

-If you feel like staying out after dinner, opt to explore the Lansdowne and the adjacent Glebe neighbourhood, or the ByWard Market areas.
+After dinner, explore venues at Lansdowne, in the adjacent Glebe neighbourhood, or in the ByWard Market area.
 Each place offers great locations to have a drink, enjoy some live music or just people watch.

 DAY 3 – Explore Ottawa On Your Own

-If you’re in Ottawa in September or October, consider renting a bike and exploring the city on your own.
+If you’re in Ottawa in September or October, consider cycling – one of the best ways to explore the city on your own.

 Located just across from the Fairmont Château Laurier hotel, RentABike offers bikes for rent by the hour, the day or even by the week.
-Also, each bike comes with a bike lock, which makes it easy for you to stop at interesting spots along your way.
+Each bike comes with a bike lock, which makes it easy for you to stop at interesting spots along your way.
 Escape Bicycle Tours and Rentals, located at 65 Sparks Street, also offers daily bicycle rentals with similar inclusions.
-Both companies, which are open each season until the end of October, offer guided tours as well.
+Both companies, which are open until the end of October, offer guided tours as well.

 If it’s a nice day, follow the Ottawa River pathway all the way to the Canadian War Museum.
-All along the way, you can take in lovely views of the Ottawa River and the Canadian Museum of History.
+All along the way, you can take in lovely views of theriver, the Canadian Museum of History and other beautiful sites.

 No trip to Ottawa is complete without a visit to the iconic Parliament Hill.

 Built between 1859 and 1927, the Parliament Buildings are home to Canada’s federal government.
-Free guided tours are available daily, on which you can discover treasures such as the House of Commons and the Library of Parliament.
-You can also take an elevator to the top of the 92.2-metre (302-foot) Peace Tower to get a bird’s eye view of the city.
-A guided tour is a great way to get an insider’s view of Centre Block and all of its interesting assets!
+Head to the Capital Information Kiosk across from Parliament Hill to obtain your ticket for a free guided tour of the interior.
+When visiting Centre Block, you might see treasures such as the House of Commons and the Library of Parliament.
+The tour ends with a trip up the elevator to the top of the 92.2-metre (302-foot) Peace Tower for a bird’s eye view of the city.
+If time is tight, you can request a ticket to access the Peace Tower without a tour.

 After all of that cycling and sightseeing, you’re probably getting hungry.
-Return your rental bike and head to the Fairmont Château Laurier to enjoy Afternoon Tea.
+Why not enjoy Afternoon Tea at the Fairmont Château Laurier?

 Served in the historic hotel’s Zoé’s Lounge – named one of the best bars in Canada by enRoute magazine – Afternoon Tea features Canadian delicacies from across the country.
-Sit by the solarium-style windows, sip your maple tea and melt a few hours away by watching the comings and goings along the busy Rideau Street.
-We recommend making a reservation for tea as this is another activity that’s popular with both Ottawa visitors and locals all year long.
+Sit by the solarium-style windows, select your tea with help from the tea sommelier, and nosh on sweet and savoury treats like mini sandwiches and scones.
+Reservations recommended.

-Housed in Ottawa’s oldest stone building and located just beside the Fairmont, this smaller, local museum tells the stories of Ottawa’s lumbering past.
-Here, you can also learn about how the Rideau Canal – Ontario’s only UNESCO World Heritage Site – was built.
-Did you know that a large part of the now famous canal was dug out by hand through the Canadian wilderness?
+Housed in Ottawa’s oldest stone building located between the Fairmont and Parliament Hill, this quaint, local museum tells the stories of Ottawa’s lumbering past.
+Here, you can also learn how the Rideau Canal was built (much of it was dug out by hand through the Canadian wilderness)!